microsoft/DesktopBridgeToUWP-Samples/Samples/ShareTargetSample/README.md

 Notes
 ------

-- For more info about the concepts and shareing content target APIs, see these topics:
+- For more info about the concepts and sharing content target APIs, see these topics:

 - [Sharing content source app sample](http://go.microsoft.com/fwlink/p/?linkid=231511)
 - [Sharing and exchanging data](http://msdn.microsoft.com/library/windows/apps/hh464923)